Knee, Hip and Shoulder Replacement

 If you need a referral to a physician at Northern Nevada Medical Center, call our free physician referral service at 775-356-6662.

-The Joint Center of Excellence at Northern Nevada Medical Center is the first program in Northern Nevada to earn The Joint Commission’s Gold Seal of Approval™ in Orthopedics: Knee Replacement and Orthopedics: Hip Replacement.
+The Joint Center of Excellence at Northern Nevada Medical Center has earned Advanced Total Hip and Total Knee Replacement Certification from The Joint Commission.
 These certifications recognize NNMC’s commitment to providing the highest level of care for its knee replacement and hip replacement patients.
 We are proud to highlight our patient outcomes, which are significantly better than national averages for complications and length of stay.

 A total hip replacement is a surgical procedure in which the diseased or damaged cartilage and bone of the hip joint is surgically replaced with artificial materials.
 Total hip replacements are most commonly performed because of progressively severe arthritis, the most common of which is degenerative arthritis (osteoarthritis) of the hip joint.
 This type of arthritis generally occurs because of aging, a congenital abnormality of the hip joint or prior trauma to the hip joint.
 Other conditions that can lead to total hip replacement include bony fractures of the hip joint and necrosis (death) of the hip bone.
 Necrosis can be caused by a fracture of the hip, drugs (such as alcohol or corticosteroids), diseases (such as systemic lupus erythematosus) or kidney transplantation.